Social-Evolution-and-Behavior/anTraX/docs/datasets.md

 As described in the anTraX publication, the software was benchmarked using 9 different datasets, representing a variety of possible use cases.
-All datasets, including the anTraX configuration files used to track them can be downloaded HERE.
+All datasets, including the anTraX configuration files used to track them are [available for download](https://zenodo.org/record/3740547).